packetchaos/Navi_pro/README.md

  There are fifteen single use commands:
  * add - Manually Add an asset to Tenable.io
- * scan - Create and lanuch a scan
+ * scan - Create and launch a scan
  * start - Start a scan by Scan-ID
  * pause - Pause a scan by Scan-ID
  * resume - Resume a scan by Scan-ID